-Farm volunteers' primary responsibilities will be animal care (pigs and cows), vineyard management/pruning, general maintenance, and wood stacking.
-All volunteers will have rotating duties including lunch prep, dinner prep, weekend animal chores, maintenance of the wood-burning furnace, trash & recycling, cleaning the volunteer house, etc. It is essential that volunteers come to Spannocchia willing to work hard and be a conscientious community member.
+All interns, apprentices, and volunteers share rotating duties including lunch prep, dinner prep (depending on the season), weekend animal chores, maintenance of the wood-burning furnace, trash & recycling, cleaning the house, etc. It is essential that you come to Spannocchia willing to work hard and be a conscientious community member.
 You must have a strong sense of responsibility toward the Spannocchia community and a commitment to our work schedules.
 A willingness to take direction from others is also imperative.

-Some jobs are easier, some more difficult, some exciting, some dull-but all the tasks play an important part in the operation of the Tenuta.
+Some jobs are easier, some more difficult, some exciting, some dull-but all the tasks play an important part in the operation of the Tenuta, and need to be completed efficiently and correctly to ensure the health and success of the farm and the community.
+If you don't understand the importance of a certain job, feel free to ask our Norcino (Butcher) or the Farm Education Director.

-Winter volunteer work involves a moderate to difficult amount of lifting, carrying, bending, and/or shoveling.
+As you likely already know, butchering involves a moderate to difficult amount of lifting, carrying, and bending.
 You should be aware of the physical limitations of your own body, and know to stop work that is too difficult or dangerous before an injury occurs.
-Please consider your level of physical fitness when applying to this program.
+Please consider your level of physical fitness and wellness when applying to this program.
 Will you be able to do these tasks for 6-8 hours a day without injuring yourself or others?
 Do you have any kind of health problem that requires attention or might warrant quick access to a hospital?
 (The nearest hospital is 20km away from Spannocchia.)
 Your safety and the safety of the staff is our priority.
-Be honest with yourself and with us about your ability, motivation, and desire to do hard, monotonous manual labor and your interest in learning skills through hands-on experience.
+Be honest with yourself and with us about your ability, motivation, and desire to do manual labor and your interest in learning skills through hands-on experience.